10 years with Speedwaylife

 Only a minority of the tracks have been run on a commercially base.
 Most of them got started by enthusiasts, who believed in their cause and fought their battle for the project and spent time, money and great efforts in establishing a track for a few riders and urge the public to come and watch, only by the end of the day to see it all crumble away with substantial losses.

 So much greater must their pride have been, when they saw their club or rider come forward to great results in Denmark or in foreign countries.

 In the years 1934 to 1949 the state was the worst opponent demanding 40%, then 60% tax on the entrance fee.
-Then the tax was reduced to 20% and fell a few years later.
+Then the tax was reduced to 20% and fell away in 1965.
 It had to end badly, and did so for many.

 Money is still a big issue, but equally big is the environment, which cannot be called an opponent.
 The requirement for noise reduction has through the years increased from barely existing to dominant.
 The population has increased and thereby housing the crowd, so it’s hard to find a place with enough distance from the noise source to residential areas.

 Motor sport has accepted these terms and is working hard to meet them.
 But the risk for more closures of tracks exists, and all talk of new tracks is uphill.